 Travel guides are great tools, whether actual people or an actual book or guide you brought with you.
 They will give you great tips, and great ideas for things to do.
 But please, don’t plan your trip to the tiniest detail and rely on the travel guide to tell you what to do.

 Use it when you need it, otherwise put it in the bag and explore.
+Instead, you can easily go on your own and find the right way to travel to Europe, or anywhere else you’re going, with a little independent research.

 Locals are just like you, except they live somewhere else!
 Opening yourself up to those where you travel is incredibly memorable, and gives you a great chance to practice those foreign language skills!